From the Archive: Yesterday's Attack

 The January 6 assault on the U.S. Capitol should force everyone to look in the mirror

-As events unfolded just a few miles from where we live, I’ve been reading news stories and friends’ posts and watching clips of what took place yesterday in our nation’s capital.
-Finding my own words, however, has been difficult.
+As events unfolded just a few miles from where we live, I’ve read news stories and friends’ posts and watched clips of what took place yesterday in our nation’s capital.
+Everyone seems to have an opinion on what happened.

 Because, as much as I think that words still matter, I’m having trouble reconciling what I’m reading and hearing with what I have always believed.
 “This is not us” is a phrase I’ve read often.
 But while that applies to individuals, yesterday’s events can’t help but call that broad brush statement into question.